Interpreting GFlowNets for Drug Discovery: What probes can and cannot show: Additional Motif Probe Results

 \subsection{Ground Truth Motif correlation}

-Figure~\ref{fig:motif_gt_correlation} serves as a baseline for embedding interpretability: if SynFlowNet’s motif correlation heatmap (from learned probes) matches this ground-truth pattern, it indicates that the model captures real chemical dependencies rather than artificial or spurious ones.
+Figure~\ref{fig:motif_gt_correlation} serves as a qualitative baseline for embedding interpretability: if SynFlowNet’s motif–motif correlation heatmap (from learned probes) matches this ground-truth pattern, it indicates that the model captures real chemical dependencies rather than spurious ones.
+Table~\ref{tab:motif_comparison} summarizes the qualitative comparison; we report it descriptively and attach no statistic to it.